R&D Tax Credits:

 Developing new platform functionality or backend architecture; solving scalability, latency, uptime, or data-processing constraints; building or improving algorithms for search, matching, recommendations, automation, analytics, or workflow logic.

-Conducting drug discovery or therapeutic development; developing new delivery mechanisms; experimenting with fermentation, purification, crystallization, cell therapy, or gene therapy processes.
+Conducting drug discovery or therapeutic development, developing new delivery mechanisms, experimenting with fermentation, purification, crystallization, cell therapy, or gene therapy processes, testing compounds, optimizing dosing or formulation strategies.

-Developing new products with specific taste, texture, nutritional, allergen, or shelf-life requirements; testing ingredient substitutions for sugar, fat, salt, allergens, or artificial additives; experimenting with emulsifiers, stabilizers, thickeners, or processing methods.
+Developing new formulations with specific skin feel, viscosity, stability, or shelf-life requirements; testing ingredient substitutions for preservatives, fragrances, colorants, or sensitizing compounds; experimenting with emulsifiers, rheology modifiers, active delivery systems, or manufacturing processes.

-Designing or improving Class I–III medical devices; testing alternative materials, geometries, or configurations to meet performance specifications; developing embedded software, control systems, or human-machine interfaces.
+Designing or improving aircraft components, propulsion systems, or structural assemblies; testing alternative materials, geometries, or configurations to meet performance, weight, or certification requirements; developing embedded avionics software, flight control systems, or human-machine interfaces.

 This list is illustrative.
 If your team is making technical decisions where the outcome is genuinely uncertain, it is worth having that work assessed.